Tovy97/TypeclassFunctorMonad_Scala/README.md

 ## Code structure
 The code consists of three main parts.
 + Under the `seminar_codes` package there are the implementations of type classes, functors, monads and monad transformers with some running examples.
-+ Under the `wadler_example` package there are the implementations of monad presented in Wadler's article "Monads for functional programming"
++ Under the `wadler_example` package there are the implementations of monad presented in Wadler's article "Monads for functional programming".
++ Under the `tree_example` package there is an implementation of trees and BST as type classes.
+There is also an implementation of functor on tree.
-+ Under the test folder there are tests made in ScalaCheck of the laws for functors, monads and monad transformers
++ Under the `test` folder there are tests made in ScalaCheck of the laws for functors, monads and monad transformers.

 # Location